lknickerbocker/cookiecutter-django/README.md

 # Fork Notes

 This is my public fork of cookie-cutter django.
 I use this to start projects quickly.
-It includes updates and bug fixes and additional support for
+It includes updates and bug fixes and additional out of the box support for

 django-silk
-jazzy admin
+jazzy-admin
 htmx